 Gains or losses arising from changes in the fair value of the financial assets at fair value through profit or loss are presented in consolidated statement of comprehensive income within 'Other losses, net' in the period in which they arise.
-Changes in the fair value of financial assets through other comprehensive income are recognised in other comprehensive income except for the impairment loss (if any) on debt instruments which are accounted for in consolidated statement of comprehensive income.
+Changes in the fair value of financial assets through other comprehensive income are recognised in other comprehensive income except for the impairment loss (if any) on debt instruments which are accounted for in profit or loss.

-Gain or loss (if any) on derecognition or impairment (if any) of debt instruments at amortised cost is recognised in consolidated statement of comprehensive income.
+Gain or loss (if any) on derecognition or impairment (if any) of debt instruments at amortised cost is recognised in profit or loss.

-Interest income from debt instruments at fair value through profit or loss are recognised in the consolidated statement of comprehensive income.
+Interest income from debt instruments at fair value through profit or loss are recognised in the profit or loss.
 Dividend income from equity instruments included in financial assets at fair value and fair value through other comprehensive income are recognised in the consolidated statement of comprehensive income when the Group's right to receive payments is established.

-2.9 Offsetting financial instruments
+2.10 Offsetting financial instruments

-Financial assets and liabilities are offset and the net amount reported in the consolidated statement of financial position when there is a legally enforceable right to offset the recognised amounts and there is an intention to settle on a net basis or realise the asset and settle the liability simultaneously.
-The legally enforceable right must not be contingent on future events and must be enforceable in the normal course of business and in the event of default, insolvency or bankruptcy of the Company or the counterparty.
+Financial assets and liabilities are offset and the net amount reported in the balance sheet where the Company currently has a legally enforceable right to offset the recognised amounts, and there is an intention to settle on a net basis or realise the asset and settle the liability simultaneously.
+Arrangements entered by the Company that do not meet the criteria for offsetting are still allowed for the related amounts to be set off in certain circumstances, such as bankruptcy or the termination of a contract.

-2.10 Impairment of financial assets
+2.11 Impairment of financial assets

 Impairment charges on the Group's investment in debt instruments at amortised cost are calculated based on an expected credit loss model.
-The Group considers these debt instruments as other receivables in nature and they do not have a significant financing component.
+The Group considers these debt instruments as trade and other receivables in nature and do not have a significant financing component.
 Therefore, the Group elected to recognise lifetime expected credit losses of these debt instruments as provision for impairment allowance at the end of each reporting period.
-The Group applies a provision matrix, which is prepared by using historical loss experience on its other receivables and adjusted for information about current conditions and reasonable and supportable forecasts of future economic conditions, to estimate the lifetime expected credit losses.
-Impairment charge is recognised in the consolidated statement of comprehensive income.
+The Group applies a provision matrix, which is prepared by using historical loss experience on its trade and other receivables and adjusted for information about current conditions and reasonable and supportable forecasts of future economic conditions, to estimate the lifetime expected credit losses.
+Impairment charge/reversal is recognised in the profit or loss.

-2.11 Inventories
+2.12 Inventories